 Tableau Server and Tableau Online let you search content in a variety of ways.
 The quick search field at the top of the page searches the entire site for matching resources of any kind.
-Filtered search finds matches using search criteria that are specific to each resource type, such as modified date for workbooks, and connection type for data sources.
+Filtered search finds matches on the page you are viewing using search criteria specific to a content type, such as modified date for workbooks, and connection type for data sources.
 You can also find workbooks or views that you've marked as favorites.

 Both quick search and filtered search support attributes and operators that help you set the scope of the search.
 For example, you can limit a search to just titles of views, or use operators like

 Use the quick search field at the top of the page to find resources anywhere in the site.

 Quick search looks for matching text in resource names, owners, tags, captions, comments, and other information across the site.
 As you type, the top items that match your search text appear.

 In the search results, you'll see the total number of page views and favorites for a resource.
 Hover over an item to see a tooltip that tells you more about it.